mukuld86/mukuld86/README.md

 ## About Me

-Software Engineer with hands-on experience in developing full-stack web applications using **C#, ASP.NET Core, Entity Framework Core, SQL Server, React, and REST APIs**.
-Passionate about building scalable, maintainable applications by applying object-oriented programming principles and modern software development practices.
+Software Engineer with hands-on experience developing full-stack web applications using **C#, ASP.NET Core, Entity Framework Core, SQL Server, React, and REST APIs**.
+Passionate about building scalable and maintainable applications by applying object-oriented programming principles, layered architecture, and modern software development practices.

-Alongside application development, I have practical experience deploying and monitoring cloud-native applications on **Microsoft Azure** and **AWS** using **Kubernetes**, with observability implemented through **Prometheus** and **Grafana**.
+Alongside application development, I have practical experience deploying and monitoring cloud-native applications on **AWS and Microsoft Azure** using **Kubernetes**, with observability implemented through **Prometheus** and **Grafana**.

 I enjoy solving real-world problems, learning new technologies, and building reliable software that delivers meaningful impact.